phillipclapham/neuroweaver/docs/about.md

-# **The Neuroweaver Meta-Filter: Perceptual Architecture & Reality Synthesis Theory**
+# **THE REALITY HACKING MANUAL**

 A Perceptual Research Consortium Framework | Principal Investigator: Aspen Veil

+## **ABOUT THIS MANUAL**

+The Reality Hacking Manual is a practical introduction to reality hacking and the Neuroweaver framework, a comprehensive system for conscious reality creation.
+This manual provides an overview of the theoretical underpinnings of the framework, as well as practical implementation systems for applying the Neuroweaver principles in everyday life.

-## **ABOUT THIS FRAMEWORK**
+## **ABOUT THE NEUROWEAVER FRAMEWORK**

 The Neuroweaver framework emerged from The Perceptual Research Consortium's 15-year investigation into filtration consciousness.
 Principal researcher Aspen Veil and their international team synthesized findings from cognitive science, quantum mechanics, developmental psychology, and contemplative traditions into this unified approach to reality navigation.

 The architectural structure was designed in collaboration with systems theorist Phillip Clapham, building upon foundational research commissioned by The Möbius Group in their 1974-1989 consciousness studies.
 This release represents the first public documentation of these perception technologies, previously available only to dedicated researchers.

-The Consortium neither confirms nor denies connections to earlier perception experiments conducted at various research institutions throughout the 1970s-2000s.
+The Consortium neither confirms nor denies connections to earlier perception experiments conducted at various research institutions throughout the 1970s-2020s.
 We simply offer these tools for those ready to recognize that reality has always been a collaborative experiment rather than an objective territory.

 ---